 Brooke Raven-Sandberg – I have been teaching high school math in Fortuna, CA for the last 9 years.
 I am currently teaching Algebra 2 and Geometry using the CPM curriculum.
 I enjoy the challenge of getting students to work together as they develop their math skills.
 This is my fourth year as a TRC member and I am grateful for the opportunity to collaborate with other teachers around the country to make our classrooms more engaging.

 Carrie Velasco – My name is Carrie Velasco and I have been teaching high school mathematics for 9 years.
 I started my teaching career in Southern California and now teach in Colorado.
 I have been using CPM for 6 years.
-I was lucky enough to be able to participate in the Academy of Best Practices for Veteran CPM teachers last summer in 2018 and this will be my first year participating in the TRC.
+I was lucky enough to be able to participate in the Academy of Best Practices for Veteran CPM teachers and this will be my second year participating in the TRC.
 I have a passion for teaching mathematics for understanding and for helping students develop a growth mindset in mathematics.

 Cathy Sinnen – I am Cathy Sinnen and I live in Mckinleyville, California.
 I have been teaching middle school math and CPM for twenty

 –five years and still find it exciting and challenging.
-I have been a TRC member and researcher for four years.
-I have had the opportunity to work with four great TRC teams and investigate goal setting, feedback and whole class discourse.
+I have been a TRC member and researcher for five years.
+I have had the opportunity to work with great TRC teams and investigate goal setting, feedback and whole class discourse.